ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 During development, it was identified that Windows PowerShell 5.1 runs on the .NET Framework and is the native shell for many Active Directory and DSC resources.
 This became clear when running Pester tests, where certain error messages indicated that some resources were expected to run under a specific PowerShell context.

-When executing AD-related commands such as:

-Get-ADUser

-inside PowerShell 7 (pwsh), the command was not recognised.
+When executing AD-related commands such as Get-ADUser inside PowerShell 7 (pwsh), the command was not recognised.
 However, running the same command inside Windows PowerShell 5.1 (powershell.exe) worked immediately.

 This behaviour occurs because: